buytfdip/data-dashboard-template/README.md

-# Template to create Data Analysis Dashboards
+# Template to Create Data Analysis Dashboards

 Uses FastAPI, Jinja2 templating with the Semantic UI framework, plus a mock JSON data feed  and Plotly chart.